Skip to main content

 Category-Based Recursive Inquiry

-• deep_dive_followup_questions_log (for AI-generated questions)
+• deep_dive_followup_questions_log (AI-generated questions)

-• deep_dive_reflection_rounds (for user responses and metadata)
+• deep_dive_reflection_rounds (user responses and metadata)

-• deep_dive_synthesis (for AI summary)
+• deep_dive_synthesis (AI summary)

 Each Deep Dive:

-• Runs for another 4 reflection rounds
+• Runs for 4 reflection rounds

 • Each round includes:

-• Another interpretive summary
+• An interpretive summary

-• 7 subcategory-based questions for each deep dive (see below)
+• 7 subcategory-based questions (see below)

-• Student chooses and responds
+• Student chooses one and responds

 • Culminates in a category-specific synthesis